rsksmart/devportal-1.0/_rsk/node/configure/autominer.md

 - Program arguments: `--regtest` and optionally `--reset` for database reset on restart
 - VM options: `-Drsk.conf.file=./autominer.conf` (or the path you chose)

-It should look like this
+It should look like this:

 ![autominer_inellij_config](/assets/img/rsk/autominer_intellij_config.png)